failmap/failmap/README.md

 ## 0: If you want a complete production setup
 Then read the installation tutorial, which is significantly easier than the below development setup!

-For full installation with everything and anything, check: https://gitlab.com/failmap/server/
+For full installation with everything and anything, check: https://gitlab.com/Web Security Map/server/

 ## 1: Install dependencies on your system